Curriculum Vitae: George Cassutto

 My parents were Jewish survivors of the Holocaust who decided to maintain their Judaism while embracing the basic beliefs of Christianity.
 This made them "Hebrew Christians," so I and my twin brother often had to answer the puzzled questions of our peers who asked "how can you be both Christian and Jewish?"

 The lessons that my parents taught in their ministry involved mutual understanding, respect, and acceptance of humans towards each other.
 These lessons were very important to me, and as I went through college, it was their influence that instilled in me a love for history.
 During that time, my mother became a teacher of French and English on the secondary level for the Carroll County Schools.
 Her example led me to choose teaching as a career.

 In 1994, I was invited to attend a conference of educators on the Holocaust at the United States Holocaust Memorial Museum.
 A few months earlier, I had discovered the joys of telecommunications and computing.
 At the conference, I witnessed a demonstration of what was then the new-born World Wide Web as well as how it could be used in the classroom.
 From then on, I was inspired to bring the Internet into my classroom.
 Through slow but consistent steps, I obtained computers and Internet access for little or no cost and integrated these new technologies into my teaching.

 The Internet and teaching are providing more opportunities for me

 every day.
 I am thankful to my family, co-workers, and the on-line community for making

 those opportunities possible.
 In 2002, I transplanted my skills to a brand new

 intermediate school in northern Virginia.
-I hope that there will be new
+My role there has given me many

-opportunities there to apply those skills that make the Internet an important
+opportunities to apply those skills that make the Internet an important